A viral video of birds falling from the sky sparked countless theories. But there’s a likely answer.

 Known for their golden head and black plumage, the species flies with a sort of herd mentality, the ornithologist said.
 Without a clear leader, McGowan said the robin-sized birds “have the same goal so they agree to move in the same direction” — much like a school of fish or an angry mob.

-When they are being attacked by a predator — such as falcons, hawks and owls, all of which inhabit Chihuahua — the birds inch closer together to create a tight-knit pack.
+When they are being attacked by a predator — such as falcons, hawks and owls, all of which inhabit Chihuahua — the birds inch closer together to create a tightknit pack.

 “The big flocks can make these quick twisting motions, move together very quickly and they all are following the one right next to them who makes the most decisive move,” McGowan said.
 “They’re wingtip to wingtip in this tight bunch that makes it harder for the predators to actually pick out one and keep up with it.”

-But their survival move is not always foolproof.
-They can sometimes misjudge their speed or the distance from the sky to the ground — resulting in the uncommon, but not unheard of, visual of a bucket of birds being dumped from the sky.
+But their survival mode is not always foolproof.
+They can sometimes misjudge their speed or the distance from the sky to the ground — resulting in the uncommon, but not unheard of, visual of a flock of birds being dumped from the sky.

 Other scientists agreed with McGowan.
 Richard Broughton, an ecologist at the UK Centre for Ecology and Hydrology, told the Guardian that the flock looked “like a wave at the beginning, as if they are being flushed from above.”
 Ronald L. Mumme, an ornithologist and biology professor at Allegheny College, said the birds “dove, became disoriented, and many crashed to the ground and injured themselves,” Newsweek reported.